With operations throughout Canada and the United States, we’re well positioned to serve your industrial and mechanical needs.View map

 CEDA President & CEO,

-CEDA recognizes the reality that our employees and our clients face every day: the pressure to get the job done effectively and efficiently - so our safety practices and policies are designed with the real world in mind.
+CEDA recognizes the reality that our employees and our clients face every day: the pressure to get the job done effectively and efficiently - so our safety policies, practices and procedures are designed with the real world in mind.

 Safety is the bond that links the employee working in the field to the CEO’s office.
-Senior leadership gets out into the field for direct face-to-face discussion around safety issues.
-Every week we review our company-wide performance.
-Every month we hold a comprehensive health and safety review with all CEDA senior leadership.
-Most of all, even under the greatest business pressure, we see our colleagues as friends, daughters, sons, brothers, sisters, mother and fathers - our safety culture values Our People’s whole lives, both at work and at home.
+Our leaders get out into the field for face-to-face discussions around safety, quality and efficiency.
+Every week we review our company-wide performance and regularly hold a comprehensive health and safety review with all CEDA senior leadership.

 At work, our employees are the experts in what they do.
-CEDA strives to continually improve our safety culture by listening to our employees.
+CEDA strives to continually improve our safety culture by engaging our employees.
 For us, safety has to be head and heart, working together.
 We call it Live Safe Now.

-While we believe safety is more than a number, it’s important to track our progress as we continuously strive to make sure everyone goes home safe at the end of the day.
-Key performance measurements that are regularly tracked include:
+While we believe safety is more than a number, it’s important to track our progress as we continually strive to make sure everyone goes home safe at the end of the day.
+Key performance measurements based on leading and lagging indicators include:

 Journey management is a practice where our people identify hazards they might face during each trip and implement control measures to eliminate or reduce the risk.
 We believe in preventing and mitigating travel risk through preparation and the proper selection of vehicles, equipment and routes.

-CEDA is also proud member of the Coalition for a Safer 63 & 881.
+CEDA is also proud member of the Coalition for Safer Alberta Roads.
 We have taken the pledge to raise awareness of dangerous driving habits and to change those hazardous behaviors into proactive, safe driving for all employees.
-The goal is to make Highway 63 and Highway 881 safer for our families, friends, employees and stakeholders, many of whom travel these highways every day.
+The goal is to make Highways 63, 881, 40 and 43 safer for our families, friends, employees and stakeholders, many of whom travel these highways daily.